estellad/Discrete-vs-Continuous-MSM/README.md

 ## Simulation
 <img src="https://raw.githubusercontent.com/EstellaD/Fully-Continuous-MSM-MPP/master/DesignFigures/SimulationDesign/Simulation_Design_DAGs.png" width=800>
-We present both the directed acyclic graph (DAG) in discrete-time and the multistate model diagram in continuous-time to demonstrate the simulation desing.
+We present both the directed acyclic graph (DAG) in discrete-time and the multistate model diagram in continuous-time to demonstrate the simulation design.

 ### The four simulation scenarios